juristr/juristr.github.com/content/blog/how-remote-work-improved-my-sleep.md

 [https://www.cell.com/current-biology/pdf/S0960-9822(20)30837-X.pdf](https://www.cell.com/current-biology/pdf/S0960-9822(20)30837-X.pdf)

-As also discussed in the podcast, I think we need to be careful with going to a conclusion though.
-I think it might have improved for the very same reasons it has helped me in terms of WFH.
+As also discussed in the podcast, I think we need to **be careful with coming to a quick conclusion though**.
+It might have improved sleep for some, for the very same reasons it has helped me in terms of WFH.
-However, many people are afraid of potentially losing their job (or have lost it), about not having regular social interactions and so on.
-All of which might lead to anxiety and hence bad sleep or sleeplessness.
+However, many people have to be afraid of potentially losing their job (or have lost it), about not having regular social interactions and so on.
+All of which, lead to **anxiety and hence bad sleep** or sleeplessness.

 ## Conclusion